redbubble/conditional_capistrano/README.md

 # ConditionalCapistrano

-Only execute a capistrano task when certain path's have changed since the last deploy.
+Conditionally schedule and execute capistrano tasks based on changes to specified paths.

 ## Installation